khalilbellil/metalifebot/README.md

 	"DEBUG_MODE": false,
 	"INVITE_THRESHOLD": 10,
-	"INVITER_ROLE_NAME": "📀・VIP", // don't need this if you already have a roleToGiveId (for single guild) "roleToGiveId": "role_id", // if you use the bot for aa single guild, put the role id here "DEBOUNCE_TIME": 300000 // Minimum time before updating member counts to prevent spam (5 minutes by default) }
+	"INVITER_ROLE_NAME": "📀・VIP", // don't need this if you already have a roleToGiveId (for single guild) "roleToGiveId": "role_id", // if you use the bot for a single guild, put the role id here "DEBOUNCE_TIME": 300000 // Minimum time before updating member counts to prevent spam (5 minutes by default) }
 ```